vhakulinen/bruno-server/README.md

 Bruno Server
 ============

-This project is WIP.
+This project is WIP and school project.
 Just before release on GitHub, I successfully made transeferred live audio from peer to peer over network (not lan).
 In lack of working hardware on another end, we weren't able to make a real call.
-So feel free to test this, client can be found here(TODO: add link).
+So feel free to test this, client can be found [here](https://github.com/vhakulinen/bruno-client).

 Running the server
 ==================